 Departure are guaranteed to operate when there are 4 persons booked on the tour.
 'Twin Share' prices are per person when there are 2 people sharing a tent / room.
 'Single Room' prices are applicable to solo travellers or anyone wanting the privacy of a single room and their own tent.

-Local payment - US $200 pp to be paid in cash on day 1
+Local payment - USD $250pp, to be paid on arrival

 Please note that this is payable locally on day 1 of your trip in the currency specified.

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.

 Located just 1.4km from Victoria Falls, you're able to see the spray from the hotel when the falls are in full flood.
 Rooms are comfortable, boasting queen-sized beds, ensuite bathrooms, a safe and climate control.
 Wi-Fi is available in all areas of the hotel, including outside on the sun terrace.
 There's a buffet breakfast at the onsite restaurant, and you can also enjoy meals outside by the pool, and enjoy a drink at either of the two bars.

 Tuskers Campsite at Ivory Lodge, Hwange National Park